 Your application teams are in charge of changing the security posture of workloads, such as changing the policy enforcement states.
-You want to allow your application teams to manage workload security without granting them broad privileges, such as All access (for the standard Application, Environment, and Location label types, or for any customer label types you have defined).
+You want to allow your application teams to manage workload security without granting them broad privileges, such as All | All | All access.